josharsh/100LinesOfCode/movie_recommendation/README.md

 You can use the google colab to run the program if you dont have jupyter notebook installed.

-### Also if you are using juypter notebook make sure you have:
+### Also if you are using juypter notebook make sure you have installed:
 - `pandas`
 - `numpy`
 - `rake_ntlk`